bayesmix-dev/bayesmix/INSTALL.md

 # Installation

-Compiling and building `bayesmix` requires a modern C++ compiler, `git`, the GNU `make` utility, `cmake` (version >= 3.20) and `pkg-config`.
+Compiling and building `bayesmix` requires a modern C++ compiler, `git`, the GNU `make` utility, `cmake` (version >= 3.16) and `pkg-config`.
 Make these packages available varies between operating systems.

 **Warning**: Check the version of `cmake` available in your package manager default repository.
-You may need to install a more recent version in another way.
-If this is your case, please go to the [official CMake GitHub repository](https://github.com/Kitware/CMake) and follow the installation instructions.
+This requirement is already satisfied in Ubuntu 20.04 LTS, so in fairly updated distros this requirement will already be satisfied.
+If your system is too old and the binary `cmake` package does not satisfy the minimum requiremens, please go to the [official CMake GitHub repository](https://github.com/Kitware/CMake) and follow the installation instructions.

 ## Requirements - Linux